goleaf/traviant46.prus.dev/README.md

 ## Background processing

-Background jobs and scheduled tasks are handled through Laravel's queue and scheduler tooling.
+Background jobs and scheduled tasks are handled by the bundled TaskWorker and its accompanying systemd service.
 See [docs/queue-system.md](docs/queue-system.md) for the architecture and deployment requirements.

 everything is here to install and setup servers all generic domain has example.com feel free to replace to your domain